MyBord/mybord-server/docs/deployment.md

 1. If you haven't done so already, run the command `prisma login` to authenticate your credentials with the prisma cloud service.
+2. Run the command `yarn prisma-deploy:prod`.
+  2a.
+If you haven't set up the service before, make sure you do the following:
+    * If you haven't already, select the `mybord` server to deploy to.
+Then, create